Inclusive Employment Australia will replace the Disability Employment Services program on 1 November 2025.

 More information

-Speak to your current DES provider.
+• speak to your current DES provider

-Call the DES transition line on 1800 227 337.
+• call the DES Transition Line on 1800 227 337.

-• If English is not your first language and you need an interpreter, you can still speak to the DES Transition Line.
-Call the Translating and Interpreting Service (TIS National) on 13 14 50 and ask for 1800 227 337.
+If you need an interpreter, call TIS National on 13 14 50* and ask for 1800 227 337.

 Updates